 Because of COVID-19 considerations, a private memorial service was held November 2, 2020.
 Burial was in the Albany Cemetery.
 Campbell-New Funeral Home was honored to be in charge of the arrangements.

-in memory of Eula Pickens (Duvall) Moran, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Eula Pickens (Duvall) Moran, please visit our floral store.